alex-battle/apple-clone/README.md

 ## What I learned
 -how to use clip-path with CSS to create shapes.
 Used this twice to create the button for 'Buy Now' button in the banner for section 1.

+-Everything about the 3D objects was new

+-using perspective to create the 3d environment.